dimitri-rebrikov/EMS-Homematic-Integration/README.md

 The basic circuit schematic is taken from the [Archived EMSESP8266 project](https://github.com/dimitri-rebrikov/EMS-ESP/blob/1.9.4/doc/schematics/Schematic_EMS-ESP.png).

 I adapted the circuit to be supplied by the power from the VCC+ pin of the EMS power jack of the boiler.
-And I used ESP32 instead of ESP8266 as the current EMS-ESP software does not support it anymore.
+And I used ESP32 instead of ESP8266 as the current EMS-ESP version does not support the ESP8266 anymore.
 Here is the circuit diagram with the adaptions:
 ![Adapted Circuit](./CircuitDiagram.svg)

-I also used slightly different hardware parts, see the [BOM](https://html-preview.github.io/?url=https://github.com/dimitri-rebrikov/EMS-Homematic-Integration/blob/main/BOM.xhtml) file.
+I also used slightly different hardware parts, see the [Bill of Material](https://html-preview.github.io/?url=https://github.com/dimitri-rebrikov/EMS-Homematic-Integration/blob/main/BOM.xhtml).

 During the implementation I split the circuit into 3 hardware modules:

 ![Modules](./CircuitModules.svg)

-I implemented each module on a separate board of the same size and then stacked them together using the brass distance sleeves respective thick soldering wires.
+Each module is separate circuit board of nearly the same size.
+They assembled together as a stack using the brass distance sleeves respective thick soldering wires.
-Then I put the assembly into a standard electronic distribution box:
+The assembly is put into a standard electronic distribution box:

 <p float="left">
   <img src="./PictStackedBoards1.jpg" width="32%" />